miohtama/ecommpay-donation/README.md

 npm install
 ```

-Creata a `.env` file with the contents:
+Create a `.env` file with the contents:

 ```ini
 ECOMMPAY_PROJECT_ID = "..."